 - Q&A - a summary of all messages sent including the number of likes, if they were published or not, and the time that they were sent.

-The report you generate will differ slightly depending on whether you have chosen to have profiles 'on' or 'off' for your session.
-When profiles are 'off', all participant names will appear as 'Anonymous'.
+The report you generate will differ slightly depending on whether you have chosen to have Identification set to 'Identified' or 'Anonymous' for your session.
+When it is set to 'Anonymous', all participant names will appear as 'Anonymous'.

 Your screen will appear something like this: